gillianlaming/CalendarCpp/Lab5/Lab5/ReadMe.txt

 calendarBuilder and FullCalendarBuilder deal with the construction of the Calendar.
 Calendar interface helps with the representation.

-Which class should handle collecting information from the user about an event? calendarinterface.cpp - takes in information about an event from the user input and uses the info to call addEvent()
+Which class should handle collecting information from the user about an event? calendarinterface.cpp - takes in information about an event from the user input and uses the info to call addEvent().

 Which class should handle constructing and adding the event to the Calendar? calendar builder handles cosntructing/building the event, and calendar itnerface handles adding the event to the calendar itself.